HBTGmbH/xml-to-udl/README.md

 ## Prerequisites

 Make sure you have [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker Desktop](https://www.docker.com/products/docker-desktop) installed.
+Windows user should use the powershell for executing the following docker commands.
 ## Usage

 1. Clone this repository into any local directory